 Pasture simulations are conducted using DairyMod.
 DairyMod is biophysical simulation model for dairy systems and was developed by IMJ Consultants in collaboration with Dairy Australia and the University of Melbourne.

 It was funded by the Tasmanian Government, the University of Tasmania and CSIRO.

 The Pasture Predictor online visualization was developed by Tasmanian ICT company 41st Degree Software.

-The graphs show the forecast pasture growth over the next 90 days, expressed in kilograms of dry matter per hectare per day (kg DM/ha.d).
+This graph shows forecast and historical pasture growth expressed in kilograms of dry matter per hectare per day (kg DM/ha.d).
 Periods (P1,P2,P3) represent 10 day blocks of each month.